 Coeducation in British Universities and the Remaking of Gender Difference, 1860–1935

 Modern British historians increasingly agree that assumptions of essential differences between men and women fundamentally structured the political and social order of nineteenth- and twentieth-century Britain, outside of and long after campaigns for women’s formal legal equality.
 But we still do not know as much as we might about what that meant and how it worked.
-My dissertation proposes that a thorough understanding of the structure and culture of the much-expanded higher education system, through which a new political and cultural elite passed, can tell us.
+My book proposes that a thorough understanding of the structure and culture of the much-expanded higher education system, through which a new political and cultural elite passed, can tell us.
 Between 1860 and 1935, the assumption of gender difference as a fundamental organizing principle of British society shaped the expansion of an increasingly nationally integrated higher education system.
 How gender structured daily life for faculty and students within universities, in turn, shaped the attitudes to gender of a new university-educated elite.

 I have not yet published anything from this project, but have presented my findings widely at conferences and seminars in the UK and North America.
 In addition to completing the dissertation and revising it into book form, I am working on an article about gender and the cultural phenomenon of the student rag.
 You can read a blog post sharing some preliminary findings from that research here.
 In 2017, I published an article derived from my master’s thesis, “Arthur Sidgwick’s Greek Prose Composition: Gender, Affect, and Sociability in the Late-Victorian University.”
 Its account of a late-nineteenth-century Oxford classics lecturer takes up themes which my dissertation considers in a wider national perspective.

 Intellectual Aristocracies: The Intellectual History of Male Homosexuality in England, c.
 1850–1967